bienflorencia/personal-site/content/event/ESA_2023_Portland/index.md

 #  postcode: '94305'
 #  country: United States

-summary: Presentation at Session Biodiversity Effects Of Global Change, at the ESA 2023 Annual Meeting
+summary: Presentation at Session 'Biodiversity Effects Of Global Change' at the ESA 2023 Annual Meeting
 abstract: ''

 # Talk start and end times.